 HP calls the Synaptics glass-covered touchpad an “Imagepad,” and it’s rather large, with the same wide aspect ratio as the display.
 If you’re accustomed to square touchpads, then it might take some getting used to.
 The touchpad sits underneath your palm as you type, which can feel a bit strange.
 It has very good palm rejection software, however, so we didn’t experience any inadvertent cursor movement while typing.

 Of course, the Spectre x360 15 is a 2-in-1, and so it sports a touchscreen display.
-In this case, it’s a full 10-point touchscreen with excellent responsiveness.
+In this case, it’s a full 10-point touch display with excellent responsiveness.
 Flip it into one of its non-traditional modes and you’ll be fully productive swiping, tapping, and typing using the on-screen keyboard.

 Every new Spectre x360 15 includes an active N-Trig pressure-sensitive pen, which provides another solid input mechanism that greatly enhances the 2-in-1 experience.
-The pen doesn’t have quite the same feature set as Microsoft’s Surface Pen.
+The pen doesn’t have quite the same feature set as Microsoft’s Surface Pen, particularly the latest version with its 4,096 levels of pressure sensitivity and tilt support.
 There’s no eraser, for example, or Bluetooth connectivity that pairs the pen to the machine to expand button press functionality.
 Still, active hover works well, and pen input is smooth and reliable.